Soccer world mourns as Argentina great Maradona dies aged 60 | Sports-Games

 The mayor of Naples, Luigi de Magistris, called for the team's stadium to be renamed after the player.
 "Diego made our people dream, he redeemed Naples with his genius.
 In 2017 he became our honorary citizen, Diego, Neapolitan and Argentine, you gave us joy and happiness!
 Naples loves you!" he wrote on Twitter.

-He had five acknowledged children from relationships with several women but there have been others who have also claimed he was their father.
+He had five acknowledged children from relationships with several women but others have also claimed he was their father.
 His daughter Giannina was married for four years to Argentine player Sergio Aguero, who is a striker for the English Premier League club Manchester City.
-Maradona became friends with Castro while receiving medical treatment in Cuba and he had tattoos of the Cuban leader and his former comrade Che Guevera.
+Maradona became friends with Castro while receiving medical treatment in Cuba and he had tattoos of the Cuban leader and his former comrade Che Guevara.
 He was also a supporter of ex-Venezuelan leader Hugo Chavez.

 "Today I say goodbye to a friend and the world says goodbye to an eternal genius," he said.
 "One of the best ever.
 An unparalleled magician.
 He leaves too soon, but leaves a legacy without limits and a void that will never be filled.
 Rest in peace, ace.
 You will never be forgotten."